Blosc/c-blosc2/ROADMAP.md

 Increase diversity
 ------------------

 * **We strive to make our team as diverse as possible:**  we are actively looking into more women and people from a variety of cultures to join our team.
-Update: we are glad to have Marta Iborra, our first female among us; thanks to the Python Software Foundation for providing funds for allowing this.
+Update: we are glad to have Marta Iborra, our first female among us; thanks to the Python Software Foundation and NumFOCUS for providing funds for allowing this.